Eliastik/simple-sound-studio-components/README.md

 - `useAudioEditor`: For audio editing capabilities.
 - `useAudioPlayer`: For audio playback functionality.

-You can see an example here: [https://github.com/Eliastik/memes-soundbox/blob/master/src/app/context/SoundboxContext.tsx](https://github.com/Eliastik/memes-soundbox/blob/master/src/app/context/SoundboxContext.tsx)
+You can see an example here: [SoundboxContext.tsx](https://github.com/Eliastik/memes-soundbox/blob/master/src/app/context/SoundboxContext.tsx) of the Memes Soundbox project

 The most important methods are: